 It took us around 30 days to figure that it will take around 72 days and around Rs.
-44 crores (this is 1990’s).
-The head office at the picturesque Virginia House, Kolkatta, took around a month more to approve that plan and we got down to work.
-Finally the brand was a big success, launch in 69 days, and under Rs.
+44 crores (this is the 1990’s).
+The head office in the picturesque Virginia House, Kolkatta, took around a month more to approve that plan and we got down to work.
+Finally, the brand was a big success, launch in 69 days, and under Rs.
 40 crores.

-It was my first big project, achieved in under budget and under timelines and I went & hugged my boss- the pipe smoking half Brit with a handlebar moustache.
+It was my first big project, achieved under budget and under timelines and I went and hugged my boss- the pipe-smoking half Brit with a handlebar moustache.
 He looked at me up and down for manhandling him in front of everyone and said in his clipped accent “Sandeep, we did add buffers, didn’t we?”

 I made scores of ad films after that, and soon enough learnt the 10% rule in Indian Film making.
 Whatever the final budget with buffers, presume it will go at least 10% higher.
 And overshoot timeline by the same percentage.
 Or more.
 That’s fine.
 Accept it.
 If you want to be accepted.

-I ‘ve seen the COO of a top studio tearing his hair out for a large budget film of Rs.
-50 crores budget going over budget to Rs 60 crores, and no one battling an eyelid.
+I’ve seen the COO of a top studio tearing his hair out for a large budget film of Rs.
+50 crores budget going over budget to Rs 60 crores, and no one batting an eyelid.
 And the blame being laid at the door of the top star in it, who would probably count as one of the most professionally managed stars around.

 This has got to change!
-We cannot be a largest film-making economy in the world, and be so archaic in how we make those films.
+We cannot be the largest film-making economy in the world and be so archaic in how we make those films.